groupvine/gv-doc/membership/reservedatts.md

 # Reserved Member Attributes

-Custom member attributes may only consist of alphanumeric and the underscore ('_') character.
-Also, they must avoid the following reserved member attributes.
+Custom member attributes may consist of most characters other than colons (':') and a handful of others, and must avoid the following reserved member attributes.

 Email delivery: